 The One Mind Campaign seeks to ensure successful interactions between law enforcement and people in crisis and/or with mental health issues or disorders.
 The initiative focuses on uniting local communities, public safety organizations, and mental health organizations so that the three become "of one mind."
 To join the campaign, law enforcement agencies must pledge to implement four promising practices over a 12-36 month time frame.

 - Establish a clearly defined and sustainable partnership with one or more community health organizations

 - Develop and implement a model policy addressing law enforcement response to people in crisis and/or with mental health issues or disorders.

 - Train and certify 100 percent of sworn officers (and selected non-sworn staff, such as dispatchers) in mental health awareness courses by:

 - Providing Mental Health First Aid training (or equivalent) to 100 percent of officers (and selected non-sworn staff); and,

-- Providing collaborative crisis response training to a minimum of 20 percent of sworn officers (and selected non-sworn staff).
+- Providing CIT or equivalent crisis response training to a minimum of 20 percent of sworn officers (and selected non-sworn staff).